LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/IBMWatsonAssistant/introduction.md

 Figure 1.1 Showing the configuration that needs to be filled out when using username/password authentication

-You need to fill in the following infromation:
+You need to fill in the following information:

 <table>
   <thead>